-- asmcmd: This command-line tool enables you to manage Oracle ASM disk group files and directories. - ASMCA: Oracle Automatic Storage Management Configuration Assistant (Oracle ASMCA) is an interactive utility that enables you to create an Oracle ASM instance or upgrade existing Oracle ASM instances. - Oracle Enterprise Manager Grid Control: If you have Oracle Enterprise Manager installed, you can use Grid Control to manage Oracle ASM functions, such as migrating an existing database to Oracle ASM, checking the status of the Oracle ASM instance, checking the performance of the Oracle ASM disk groups, and creating or dropping Oracle ASM disk groups. - Oracle Enterprise Manager Database Control: This utility enables you to perform functions similar to Grid Control. - SQLPlus: You can run commands that are specific to Oracle ASM from either of these tools.
+- asmcmd: This command-line tool enables you to manage Oracle ASM disk group files and directories. - ASMCA: Oracle Automatic Storage Management Configuration Assistant (Oracle ASMCA) is an interactive utility that enables you to create an Oracle ASM instance or upgrade existing Oracle ASM instances. - It also enables you to create and configure disk groups, Oracle ASM volumes and Oracle Automatic Storage Management Cluster File System (Oracle ACFS). - Oracle Enterprise Manager Grid Control: If you have Oracle Enterprise Manager installed, you can use Grid Control to manage Oracle ASM functions, such as migrating an existing database to Oracle ASM, checking the status of the Oracle ASM instance, checking the performance of the Oracle ASM disk groups, and creating or dropping Oracle ASM disk groups. - Oracle Enterprise Manager Database Control: This utility enables you to perform functions similar to Grid Control. - SQLPlus: You can run commands that are specific to Oracle ASM from either of these tools.
 To connect to an Oracle ASM instance, use the same methods that you use to connect to an Oracle database instance.